Selecting Penalty Parameters of High-Dimensional M-Estimators using Bootstrapping after Cross-Validation: Introduction

+where $\Vert\btheta\Vert_{1}=\sum_{j=1}^{p}\vert\theta_{j}\vert$ denotes the $\ell_{1}$ norm of $\btheta$, and $\lambda\in[0,\infty)$ is a penalty parameter.\footnote{Throughout the main text, we implicitly assume that an estimator exists.
+Simple conditions under which $\widehat{\Theta}(\lambda)$ is non-empty (and related properties) are given in Appendix \ref{sec:ExistenceSparsityAndUniqueness}.} We also study the post-$\ell_1$-penalized M-estimator (post-$\ell_1$-ME), which refits the coefficients of the variables selected by $\ell_1$-ME without the penalty in the criterion function in \eqref{eq:ell1PenalizedMEstimationIntro}.

-Implementing the estimator $\widehat{\theta}(\lambda)$ requires us to choose $\lambda$.
-To do so, we first extend the deterministic bound from \citet{belloni_l1-penalized_2011} obtained for $\ell^{1}$-penalized quantile regression to the general setting of $\ell^{1}$-penalized M-estimators (\ref{eq:ell1PenalizedMEstimationIntro}).
-In particular, we show that for an arbitrary choice of $c_{0}>1$, there exists a constant $C$, depending on the distribution of the pair $(X,Y)$ and $c_{0}$, such that under mild regularity conditions, the event
+Implementing the estimator $\widehat{\btheta}(\lambda)$ requires choosing $\lambda$.
+To do so, we first extend a probabilistic bound from \citet{belloni_l1-penalized_2011}, obtained for $\ell_{1}$-penalized quantile regression, to our general $\ell_{1}$-penalized M-estimation setting (\ref{eq:ell1PenalizedMEstimationIntro}).
+(See also \citet{negahban_unified_2012} for independently developed and closely related results.)
+The bound, which we state in Section \ref{sec:Deterministic-Bounds}, yields a general principle to choose $\lambda$.
+In particular, it suggests that, for an arbitrary choice of $c_{0}\in(1,\infty)$, one should choose $\lambda$ as small as possible subject to the constraint that the event